-On a project-dependent basis, a further one-off grant of up to £10,000 can be applied for from the flexible funding supplement where there are high-cost elements of the project to cover the costs associated with this skill/need, which may include training.
-High-cost elements may include in vivo biology, human brain scans, high performance computing or large data set storage.
-(NB this is for the lifetime of the project and cannot be applied for again).
+High-Cost Training Grant: On a project-dependent basis, a further one-off grant of up to £10,000 can be applied for where there are high-cost elements of the project to cover the costs associated with this skill/need, which may include training.
+High-cost elements may include in vivo biology, brain and other organ scans, high performance computing access, database access or large data set storage.
+(N.B. this is for the lifetime of the project and cannot be applied for again).

-It is advisable to list these high-cost requirements in your project application as this funding may not be available at a later date.
+Any high-cost requirements should be indicated in your initial project application response to question 51 on the application form as this funding cannot be requested later.